BdR76/CSVLint/docs/readme.md

 ![preview screenshot](../csvlint_preview.png?raw=true "CSVLint plug-in preview")

-Use the **CSV Lint** plug-in to quickly and easily inspect csv data files, add column syntax highlighting, detect technical errors and fix datetime and decimal formatting.
+Use the **CSV Lint** plug-in to quickly and easily inspect csv data files, apply syntax highlighting to columns, detect technical errors and fix datetime and decimal formatting.
 It's not meant as a replacement for a spreadsheet program, but rather it's a quality control tool to examine, verify or polish up a dataset before further processing.

 First install and open Notepad++, then go to the menu item `Plugins > Plugins Admin...`, search for "csv lint", check the checkbox and press Install.
 This will add